 starring Robert Englund

 .
-Frank and Fay meet when they help each other out of the harbor into which they've both fallen for reasons that only become clear later, and take refuge in a diner.
+Frank and Fay meet when they help each other out of the harbour into which they've both fallen for reasons that only become clear later, and take refuge in a diner.
 This diner, the Nightmare Cafe, is a magical place with magical powers.
-It eventually turns out that both Frank and Faye had died as a result of a criminal conspiracy — Frank was murdered as part of the cover-up, while Fay committed suicide when she discovered her husband's infidelity and involvement in the plot.
+It eventually turns out that both Frank and Fay had died as a result of a criminal conspiracy — Frank was murdered as part of the cover-up, while Fay committed suicide when she discovered her husband's infidelity and involvement in the plot.
 The cafe allows them to replay events, still ultimately dying, but this time dying in the process of exposing the conspiracy.
 Afterward, they become the cafe's staff, helping to avenge the wronged, redeem the redeemable, or mete out poetic justice to evildoers.

 The series lasted only six episodes.

 - Aliens Steal Cattle: The townsfolk in the sixth episode are jumpy because a number of cows have been going missing, which is attributed to aliens.
 Unsurprisingly for this show, aliens really did steal the cows.

 - And I Must Scream: The killer in "The Heart of the Mystery" is transformed into a hideous statue.
 From the looks of things, it was quite painful.

 - Clear My Name: In The Heart of the Mystery, Detective Stan Gates is brought to the cafe while in the midst of being shot and has to find out who really killed the woman he loved and framed him for it.

 - Cool Big Sis: Fay appears to be this to Ivy, who seems to worship her sister despite not having seen her in several years.

 - Driven to Suicide: Fay is sort of kind of this.